git-shassan/LTRSP-2119/Module 2 - XRd on OpenShift onprem/README.md

 Loopback0                      1.0.0.5         Up              Up       default
 ```

-### Configure XRd external facing interface and static route:
+### Configure a static route on XRd:
-Use the folliwng config snippet to configure XRd's TenGigE interface.
-This interface maps to the OpenShift inteface that is connected to the internet.
+Use the folliwng config snippet to configure XRd's static route.
+This  TenGigE interface maps to the OpenShift inteface that is connected to the internet.
 ```
 configure terminal
-interface TenGigE0/0/0/0
- ipv4 address 198.18.1.11 255.255.255.0
- no shutdown
-!
 router static
  address-family ipv4 unicast
   0.0.0.0/0 TenGigE0/0/0/0 198.18.1.1